FusieIIo/Dice-Game/README.md

 # Dice_Game

-**Be sure the place 'Dice.HTML' in a 'Templates' folder**

 Upon opening the webpage, simply press refresh to roll the dice.

-Best of luck!
+You will see what you have rolled, then below what the computer rolled and a result will display below this.

+Please be sure the place 'Dice.HTML' in a 'Templates' folder of your app folder.